South Bank, Queensland

+History

+The South Bank area was a central point for immigration in Brisbane in the 1840s and by the 1850s had become the city's main business district.
+After the 1893 flood, the central business district was moved to the north side of the river.
+By the 1930s the area was a busy industrial area and port.

+World Expo 88 and Parklands opening

+In 1984, South Bank was chosen to host World Expo 88.
+The event lasted from 30 April to 30 October 1988 and brought in 18 million visitors during its run.
+After the expo was finished, the land where it was hosted was cleared and was originally going to be sold.
+However, public lobbying resulted in the site being turned into public parklands instead.
+On 20 June 1992 the South Bank Parklands were opened to the public.

+On 31 August 2008 the Wheel of Brisbane, a 60-metre tall Ferris wheel was installed in the parklands.
+The wheel was installed to commemorate the 20th anniversary of Expo 88.
+The wheel was damaged in 2011 during a river flood.

 Landmarks

 South Bank Parklands

 The South Bank Parklands, which were established on the former site of World Expo 88, are one of Brisbane's most popular tourist attractions.
-The parklands are home to many restaurants and cafés as well as landmarks such as the Queensland Conservatorium, the Wheel of Brisbane, the Nepalese Peace Pagoda, Streets Beach (a free man-made swimming area), and the Grand Arbour.
+The parklands are home to many restaurants and cafés as well as landmarks such as the Queensland Conservatorium, the Wheel of Brisbane, the Nepalese Peace Pagoda, Streets Beach (a free human-made swimming area), and the Grand Arbour.
 Approximately 11,000,000 people visit the South Bank Parklands each year.

 Grey Street & Little Stanley Street

-A number of Brisbane's most popular restaurants and fashion boutiques are located on Grey Street, and Little Stanley Street which it runs parallel to.
+A number of Brisbane's most popular restaurants and fashion boutiques are located on Grey Street and Little Stanley Street, which runs parallel to it.
 The South Bank Cinemas are also located on Grey Street, along with two five star hotels.
+The Parklands Underground Carpark has more than 800 car parking spaces located off Little Stanley Street.

 Brisbane Convention and Exhibition Centre

 The Brisbane Convention & Exhibition Centre contains 44 meeting and event spaces, including four exhibition halls with a combined area of 20,000 m² and three stand alone tiered auditora.
 The venue has received 126 major industry awards, making it the most awarded convention centre in Australia.
 The centre has also been ranked among the top three convention centres world-wide by the Association Internationale des Palais de Congres (AIPC) on three separate occasions.
 The centre was also host to the G20 Leaders Summit in November 2014.
+It was named the World’s Best Convention Centre by the International Association of Congress Centres (AIPC) 2016 –2018.